Matt-A-Bennett/vim-surround-funk/README.md

 This was inspired by tpope's [vim-surround plugin](https://github.com/tpope/vim-surround) and allows you to delete, change and yank a surrounding function call along with its additional arguments.
-With the surrounding function call in the unnamed register, you can 'grip' a word or another function call with it.
+With the surrounding function call in the unnamed register, you can 'grip' any text object with it (including a different function call, see below).
 'Gripping' will wrap/encompass a word or function call with the one you have in the unnamed register (see below).

 *N.B.
 This plugin was formerly called surround-funk.vim, but was renamed to be more consistent with tpope's vim-surround.*